scashnetwork/cpuminer-scash/README.md

 ## Windows

-To create a native Windows build using MSYS2
+MSYS2 is required to create a native Windows executable.

 ### Install MSYS2